Posted On: 2017-05-18

 - Represents the Society at events.
 Builds external relationships by speaking at community venues to increase the profile of the Canadian Cancer Society and its fundraising efforts throughout the community.

 - Proactively liaises with the appropriate staff on policy and other related fundraising topics.
 Shares information on local fundraising accomplishments that may be of benefit to other units/regions.

 - Oversees the work of fundraising volunteers.
 Acts as a resource to support their efforts; provides orientation, coaching and guidance.
 Assigns and monitors work, addresses developmental needs in collaboration with the Community Office Coordinator.

 - Other duties as assigned by the Manager.

 - Work in compliance with the provisions of the Occupational Health & Safety Act and its regulations.

 - Post-secondary education in a related discipline, or equivalent combination of education and experience.
 CFRE designation an asset.

-- 2 years working experience in the fundraising area (events, campaigns and working with volunteers), preferably in a multi-level organization within diverse communities.
-Supervisory experience is an asset.
+- 2 years’ working experience in the planning and execution of fundraising events and campaigns, preferably in a multi-level organization within diverse communities.
+Volunteer management experience is an asset.